SecretFan: Synthesizing Realistic Data without Breaking Privacy: Approach

 \subsubsection{Train Classifier on Private Data.}

-We also train a discriminator on the initial synthetic data and original private data.
-In this paper, we chose a decision tree classifier as discriminator, where 70\% of the data was used for training and 30\% for testing, but in principle, any kind of classifier or discriminator could be used.
-In this initial step, the discriminator can very accurately distinguish between original and generated data (96-98\% accuracy in our experiments).
+Our approach requires to train at least one discriminator on the initial synthetic data and original private data.
+In this paper, we chose to leverage three classifiers during this step since different classifiers might be able to capture different relationships of the samples and thus predict different samples as good samples.
+A decision tree classifier, random forest and k nearest neighbors were trained as discriminators, where 80\% of the data was used for training and 20\% for testing.
+In principle, any kind of classifier can be used as discriminator and easily added to the model registry in our tool.
+In this initial step, all discriminators can very accurately distinguish between original and generated data (96-98\% accuracy in our experiments).
+To establish a set of good samples to be used as initial population, we adopted a dual approach to maximize diversity and quality.
+To keep only good samples that have a good chance to be representative in this initial step, we only keep a generated samples if at least two of the discriminators consider it a good sample, if only a single discriminator considers it as good we discard the sample.
+To maximize diversity, we repeat this process ten times.
+The discriminator with the best accuracy on the test set will be used in the next phase.